 - 1. Subjects:

 - a.
-Terminal,b.
-BIS-PACE
+Terminal

+- b.
+PACE terminal

 - c.
-Extended Inspection System,
+Extended Inspection System

 - 2. Objects:

-- a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.COM and EF.SOD of the logical travel document
+- a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.SOD and EF.COM of the logical Digital Identity document,

-- b. data in EF.DG3 of the logical travel document
+- b. data in EF.DG3 of the logical Digital Identity document,

-- c. data in EF.DG4 of the logical travel document
+- c. data in EF.DG4 of the logical Digital Identity document,

-- d.
-All TOE intrinsic secret cryptographic keys stored in the travel document
+- d. all TOE intrinsic secret cryptographic keys stored in the Digital Identity document,

 - 3. Security attributes:

 - a.
-PACE authentication,
+PACE PIN Authentication

 - b.
 Terminal Authentication v.1

 - c.
-Authorization of the Terminal.
+Authorisation of the Terminal

+- d.
+Chip Authentication v1

-- FDP\ACF.1.2 /TRM
+FDP\ACF.1.2 /TRM

-The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: A BIS-PACE is allowed to read data objects from FDP\ACF.1.1/TRM according to [ICAO-TR-SAC], after a successful PACE authentication as required by FIA\UAU.1/PACE.
+The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

+A PACE Terminal is allowed to read data objects from FDP\ACF.1.1/TRM according to [ICAO-9303] after at least successful PACE authentication as required by FIA\UAU.1/PACE.